Vagahbond/blog/content/posts/en/qu_est_ce_que_c_est_que_cette_merde.md

 &#x20;

 Lets get out of overly technical skills for a moment: Why is an uneducated white collar worker keeping a tasks list on a noteshell not an absolute basic requirement ?
 Your job is litterlay to read and answer E-mails.
-Make cheap slides that you will proudly show during your next compulsive meeting, that will be forgotten well before the next week.
+Make cheap slides that you will proudly show during your next compulsive team meeting, that will be forgotten well before the next week.
 This should not be so difficult!

-Putting my blog's glorious URL on the summit of your screen in your URL bar, you just opened Pandora's bpx.
+Putting my blog's glorious URL on the summit of your screen in your URL bar, you just opened Pandora's box.
 Whether or not you are willing to aknowledge truth in my statements, they hurt you.

 Worry not.
 Usage of your search engine, and the effort you are putting in reading this eminently human article already sets you appart from cockroaches that frantically smooth their brains through heavy LLM usage.